zillonaorg/Welcome/docker_exercise-1.md

 Explore published docker images at https:///hub.docker.com, pull and modify upstream Dockerfiles, build, run and push local images to a private repository.

+* Explore the differences between instructions, images and containers.

 * Visit https://hub.docker.com/_/nginx in your browser for official Nginx docker images

 * Select *mainline* to view latest release of Dockerfile in main branch